coroutine-cfop/cfop/gcc/README.md

 Note: the exploited program is just an example.
 The coroutine program does not necessarily need to feature three nested coroutines for an exploit to exist, and does not necessarily need to be using symmetric transfer (asymmetric is also vulnerable).
 All versions of GCC which support coroutines are vulnerable, here we target the latest.
 We recommend reading Section 3 of our paper for complete detail of every possible attack.

+# Requirements
+We test this experiment in a machine with a 20-core i9-12900H CPU and 32GB of RAM.
+We used an Ubuntu 24.04 machine.
+Docker is the only software requirement.

 ## Building and Running in Docker
 We provide a pre-built Ubuntu 24.04 docker image for testing the PoC in a prepared container.
 This container comes with a gcc-14.2 toolchain along with some other python tools (e.g., pwntools) for running our automated exploit script.
 We also disabled ASLR in the system.